 Your ear is the best judge.
 If you’re unsure if you should switch pickups, trust your intuition.

-For example, if you feel like your guitar is stabbing you in the ears with its tone, switch to your neck pickup for best results.
+For example, if you feel like your guitar is stabbing you in the ears with its tone, switch to your neck pickup for the best results.
 On the other hand, if you seek a little more edge to your playing, try the bridge pickup.

-What’s the difference between humbucker and single coil pickups?
+What’s the difference between humbucker and single-coil pickups?

-Single coils pickups have been around since the invention of electric guitars.
+Single-coil pickups have been around since the invention of electric guitars.
 They generate sound through a single electric coil, hence the name.
 Many players love them thanks to their clear, crisp tones.
 As a result, fender continues to put them in their iconic Stratocasters.

 Surprisingly, both single coil and humbucker pickups remain common.
-Single coil pickups are popular for country, folk, and jazz artists who want the cleanest tones possible.
+Single-coil pickups are popular for country, folk, and jazz artists who want the cleanest tones possible.
 Meanwhile, humbucker pickups have a warmer tone that compliments the blues, rock, and heavy metal.

 If you can afford it, why not try both?